COMMANDS IN DETAIL

 Enables / disables global lens flares.
 (Scene-centric)

 Specifies ambient color.
-Use values between 0 and 255 for each field.
+Use floating-point values or 0 - 255 for each field.
 (Scene-centric)

 AMBINT"<float>"